kirstinkoepnick/ice-ages/README.md

 ```
 * To run the insolation-driven simple model (IDSM), simply use the function "integrate_model()" given in "idsm.py".
 For example:
 ```
+from scipy.integrate import solve_ivp
+import numpy as np
+from idsm import *
 YEARS_TO_RUN = 800000
 V0 = np.array([1])
 print('Solving ISTM...')